CRISPHealth/crisp-frontend-challenge/README.md

 - **State Management**: Use Redux (for React) to manage state.
 - **Styling**: Use CSS/SCSS to make it visually appealing.
   - You _may_ use a React component library of your choosing (ie. Material UI)
-- **Unit Tests**: Implement atleast one unit test using a framework you are familiar with (Jest, Mocha, React Testing Library, etc.).
+- **Unit Tests**: Implement at least one unit test using a framework you are familiar with (Jest, Mocha, React Testing Library, etc.).
     - Bonus 🎉 for more unit test coverage

 #### Bonus 🎉: